AvinashAgarwal14/gsoc-blog/about.md

 ---
-layout: page
+layout: post
 title: About
 permalink: /about/
+author: Avinash Agarwal
 ---

-This website contains blogs related to my journey and achievement in GSoC '19.
+This website contains blogs related to my journey and achievements in GSoC '19.